 The collected information is placed in the following views: Full logging, Matching Allowed rules, Matching Blocked rules, and Matching Allowed with auto elevation.

-You can Allow or Block one or multiple processes by selecting them from the Full Logging or Raw Data views.
-Clicking on the Number of Executions will redirect you to the process details where you can see the Process Name, the Software Name, the Publisher, the MD5, the Hostname of the computer, the Username, the Version, the Intercepted time, the Group Policy applying to the computer and the Status.
+You can allow or block one or multiple processes by selecting them from the Full Logging or Raw Data views.
+Clicking on the Number of Executions will redirect you to the process details, where you can see the Process Name, the Software Name, the Publisher, the MD5, the Hostname of the computer, the Username, the Version, the Intercepted time, the Group Policy applying to the computer, and the Status.

-From any of the views, you can select one process and Allow it or Block it in Application Control.
+From any of the views, you can select one process and allow it or block it in Application Control.
 Once you select a process, you can choose whether to Block or Allow the process from the dropdown menu:

 After hitting the Allow or the Block button, a modal that enables configuration of the rule will appear:

-Global Update - creates the rule in all existing Group Policies;
+Global Update - creates the rule in all existing Group Policies.

-Custom Policy Update - creates the rule in the selected Group Policies;
+Custom Policy Update - creates the rule in the selected Group Policies.

-Rule Type - Path (you can specify the process' file path), Software name (you can specify the process' name as it appears in Control Panel -> Programs and Features), MD5 (you can specify the process' MD5 hash), Publisher (you can specify the process' publisher), Signature (you can specify the process' digital signature thumbprint), Wildcard Path (you can specify a wildcard path) , Command Line (C:\Documents\test.pdf, *.pdf, C:\*\My Folder\*.pdf);
+Rule Type - Path (you can specify the process' file path), Software name (you can specify the process' name as it appears in Control Panel -> Programs and Features), MD5 (you can specify the process' MD5 hash), Publisher (the Publisher information is taken from the CN value of the Subject field inside the Certificate of a signed file or the Company Name detail of an unsigned file), Signature (you can specify the process' digital signature thumbprint), Wildcard Path (you can specify a wildcard path), Command Line (C:\Documents\test.pdf, *.pdf, C:\*\My Folder\*.pdf).

 Subject - add the value of the selected Rule Type.
-Selecting a Rule Type will automatically fill in the Subject field;
+Selecting a Rule Type will automatically fill in the Subject field.

-Allow auto elevation - allows the process to run as Administrator (available only for Allow rules);
+Allow auto elevation - allows the process to run as Administrator (available only for Allow rules).

 Include spawns - allows the process to spawn other child processes (available only for Allow rules).